söndag 17 februari 2019

 This is a replica of "Happy days" by Luigi Serena.

 In 1977, there's a big new thing: the Swedish king and queen!
 They were married in 1976.
-This picture was taken at their engagement in March 1976, and is well known in Sweden.
+This picture was taken at their engagement in March 1976, and is very well known in Sweden.

 1977 was apparently a big royal dollhouse year.
 This painting was, as far as I know, only released in the UK (and perhaps other commonwealth nations) to celebrate the queen's silver jubilee.